Football in France: Overseas departments national teams

 The following overseas department national teams act as feeder teams for the France national football team.
 All teams are run by their respective federation under the authority of the French Football Federation.

 As an overseas department of the French Republic, each national team is not a member of FIFA, therefore they are not eligible to enter the World Cup.
 However, since inhabitants of the overseas departments are French citizens, players are eligible to play for the France national football team.
 Guadeloupe, Martinique, Saint Martin, and French Guiana are associate members of CONCACAF and are full members of the Caribbean Football Union, and are thus eligible for all competitions organized by both, while Réunion are associate members of CAF.
 Indeed, according to the status of the FFF (article 34, paragraph 6): "[...]Under the control of related continental confederations, and with the agreement of the FFF, those leagues can organize international sport events at a regional level or set up teams in order to participate to them."

 A special rule of the CONCACAF Gold Cup only allows players to join the team if they have not played for France during the previous five years.
 On the other hand, any player joining the team is allowed to join the France national team afterward with no time restrictions.

 The use of overseas department players has been extremely beneficial for the France national team.
 Lilian Thuram and Bernard Lama, who were born in Guadeloupe and Martinique, respectively, were a part of the winning team at the 1998 FIFA World Cup.
 Also on the team were Thierry Henry and Bernard Diomède, who, though born in metropolitan France, were descendants of parents from overseas departments.
 Currently, Florent Malouda (French Guiana), William Gallas, Mikaël Silvestre, Michaël Ciani (Guadeloupe), Nicolas Anelka (Martinique), and Guillaume Hoarau and Florent Sinama Pongolle (Réunion) are members of the national team who either hail from or whose families hail from the overseas departments.

-+40,000 capacity French football stadiums
+French football stadiums

+Stadiums with a capacity of 40,000 or higher are included.